 Representing You on Contingency

-However, as responsible members of our local community in Knox County, the team of attorneys at our firm strongly believes that everyone should be entitled to comprehensive legal counsel.
-With that in mind, we proudly work on a contingency-only basis.
+However, as responsible members of our local community in Knox County, the team of attorneys at our firm strongly believes that everyone should be able to obtain legal counsel.
+With that in mind, we proudly take cases on contingency.
 This means that we do not charge for our fees and services unless we obtain a settlement or verdict for our clients.

 Your consultation is completely free and comes with no obligation to pursue legal action.
 We will collect a percentage of the recovery to cover our costs for investigating the accident and taking your case through the legal process.